House of Borromeo

-The aristocratic House of Borromeo were merchants in San Miniato around 1300 and became bankers in Milan after 1370.
+The House of Borromeo is an Italian noble family.
+They started as merchants in San Miniato around 1300 and became bankers in Milan after 1370.
 Vitaliano de' Vitaliani, who acquired the name of Borromeo from his uncle Giovanni, became the count of Arona in 1445.
 His descendants played important roles in the politics of the Duchy of Milan and as cardinals in the Catholic Reformation.
-In 1916 the head of the family was granted the title Prince of Angera by the King of Italy.
+In 1916, the head of the family was granted the title Prince of Angera by the King of Italy.

-The best known members of the family were the cardinals and archbishops of Milan; Carlo (1538–1584), who was canonized by Pope Paul V in 1610, and Federico (1564–1631), who founded the Ambrosian Library.
-The figure of the Borromean rings, which forms part of the family's coat of arms, is well known in the diverse fields of topology, psychoanalysis and theology.
+The best known members of the family were the cardinals and archbishops of Milan, Carlo (1538–1584), who was canonized by Pope Paul V in 1610, and Federico (1564–1631), who founded the Ambrosian Library.
+The figure of the Borromean rings, which forms part of the family's coat of arms, is well known in the diverse fields of topology, psychoanalysis, and theology.

 History

-Around 1300 this was one of a number of merchant families in San Miniato to carry the name "'Buon Romei'" (or 'Borromei') because of their origins from the city of Rome.
+Around 1300 this was one of a number of merchant families in San Miniato to carry the name "'Buon Romei'" (or 'Borromei') because of their origins in the city of Rome.

-The first member of the family to come to prominence was Filippo who, backed by Holy Roman Emperor Charles IV and Gian Galeazzo Visconti (later to become Duke of Milan), led the Ghibellines of San Miniato in their 1367 revolt against the Florentine Guelphs.
+The first member of the family to come to prominence was Filippo who, backed by Holy Roman Emperor Charles IV and Gian Galeazzo Visconti (later to become duke of Milan), led the Ghibellines of San Miniato in their 1367 revolt against the Florentine Guelphs.
 In 1370 he was taken prisoner by the Florentines and decapitated.
 He left five children who had taken refuge in Milan at the time of the revolt.
-The sons Borromeo and Giovanni founded the Borromei Bank at Milan, with other family members running banks in Venice and Florence.
+The sons Borromeo and Giovanni founded the Borromei Bank in Milan, with other family members running banks in Venice and Florence.

 Filippo Buonromei married Talda di Tenda, sister of Beatrice di Tenda (the hero of a tragic opera by Vincenzo Bellini and wife of the Milanese duke Filippo Maria Visconti).
 Filippo's daughter Margherita Borromeo († 1429) married Giacobino Vitaliani († 1409), a patrician from Padua, their son Vitaliano Vitaliani (1390-1449) was adopted in 1406 by his childless uncle Giovanni Borromeo, the owner of the Milan bank.
 The Vitaliani family traces its origins back to Giovanni dei Vitaliani in the 11th century and had been Lords of Bosco, Bojone und Sant'Angelo since c.
 1100.
-In 1418 Vitaliano I Borromeo became treasurer of his uncle, duke Filippo Maria, who also made him Count of Arona in 1446.
-He acquired the fiefs and castles of Arona and in 1449 of Angera on the banks of Lago Maggiore.
-(The castle of Angera is still today owned by the family.)
+In 1418 Vitaliano I Borromeo became treasurer of his uncle, Duke Filippo Maria, who also made him Count of Arona in 1446.
+He acquired the fiefs and castles of Arona and in 1449 of Angera on the banks of Lago Maggiore (The castle of Angera is still today owned by the family.).
 Ever since, the Borromeos were the leading land owners (and at times Milanese governors) around the Lago Maggiore.